bcarlsenca/SNOMED-DB-Load-Scripts/src/main/resources/README.txt

-Welcome to SNOMED CT Oracle and MySQL Database Load Scripts http://www.wcinformatics.com/resources.html
+Welcome to SNOMED CT MySQL, Postgres, and Oracle Database Load Scripts http://www.wcinformatics.com/resources.html

 Go to the above link for documentation, and additional downloads.